HERO-KUN/PAGER_WEB_MEMORY/README.md

 ## Changelog
 - 2020.04.25
   - you can now use multiple listener on one pager
-  - pageListener behaviour changed, now triggers only when page index changed.
+  - pageListener behaviour changed, now triggers only when page index changed
 - 2020.04.24
   - added lockPager property and scrollListener
 - 2020.04.23
-  - added runtime page add/remove code.
+  - added runtime page add/remove code
 - 2020.04.22
-  - first version.
+  - first version

 ## Usage
 ### html